 Let’s sail the ship!

-Web development is all around the tech-savvy guys; it’s the only thing that they do -- web development.
+Web development is all around the tech-savvy guys; it's the only thing they do -- web development.
 In fact, every enterprise has web development as the foundation stone -- the first phase of the lads who want to prosper their career in the industry of Information Technology.
 The web development is the best ignition button to press.

 Web Development is not just limited to HTML.
 By the way, the domain involves markup language, Cascading Style sheets (CSS), some security measures too, et al. with the sprinkle of coding for backend purposes.

 There are mainly two types of web developers: a) Front End Developers and b) Backend Developers.
-The former covers all the essentials needed for the on-screen content which is displayed to the user or client.
+The former covers all the essentials needed for the on-screen content displayed to the user or client.
 The latter focuses on the procedures or functionality which is occurring on the other side of the coin.

 Let’s see these four subdomains: